-Consulting for procurement & SCM in the process industries
+Consulting for procurement & SCM in process industries

-The switch to environmentally and climate-friendly technologies challenges the process industries from two sides: Firstly, the high energy demand must be covered from regenerative sources in the future; secondly, alternatives for (pre-)products based on petroleum are needed.
-At the same time, companies from the process industries can contribute with research and innovations to the success of the turnaround to a CO2-neutral economy.
-With the experience from numerous projects, our experts support you in preparing procurement and the supply chain for the challenges and developing them into strong partners for future value creation.
+The switch to environmentally and climate-friendly technologies challenges the process industries from two sides: Firstly, the high energy demand must be covered from regenerative sources in the future; secondly, alternatives for petroleum based reactants must be found.
+At the same time, companies from the process industries can contribute with research and innovations to contribute to the creation of a CO2-neutral economy.
+With experience from numerous projects, our experts support you in preparing procurement and the supply chain for the challenges and developing them into strong partners for future value creation.